kamalQT10l/Accenture_Coding_Assignment/README.md

 Future Improvements
 * App will look better if we add album arts (thumbnail) , category, album artists and the description.
+* Adding animation in album arts and user actions to the app make the app looks more attractive.